 If an employer is able to make arrangements that enable employees diagnosed with or exposed to COVID-19 in the workplace to perform all normal assignments remotely, it is possible that the cases may not be considered recordable.

-If an employee is diagnosed with COVID-19 and it is determined they were exposed to the virus at work, and their condition is more severe and requires them to be hospitalized or they are ill to the point that they cannot work, then the incident becomes a lost workday case.
+If employees are diagnosed with COVID-19 and it is determined they were exposed to the virus at work, and their condition is more severe and requires them to be hospitalized or they are ill to the point that they cannot work, then the incident becomes a lost workday case.
 Employers are required to report work-related hospitalization of employees to OSHA within 24 hours.
-If an employee is diagnosed with COVID-19 and it is determined that they were exposed to the virus at work and their exposure results in death, then the death of the employee must be recorded as an OSHA-recordable fatality.
-Employee fatalities resulting from work-related illnesses or injuries must be reported to OSHA within 8 hours.
+If employees are diagnosed with COVID-19 and it is determined that they were exposed to the virus at work and their exposure results in death, then the death of the employee must be recorded as an OSHA-recordable fatality.
+Employee fatalities resulting from work-related illnesses or injuries must be reported to OSHA within eight hours.